mwerezak/sphinx-lang/README.md

 Sphinx makes use of Rust's [pointer metadata API](https://github.com/rust-lang/rust/issues/81513), which has not yet been stabilized.
 So in order to build it you will need nightly Rust.
 Probably if you're here you're interested in looking at the internals of a compiler/VM (since the language itself is pretty WIP), so you probably already know how to set that up, but if you don't, you can get it with `rustup`.

 Once built, you can run the REPL with `sphinx` and the disassembler with `sphinx-dasm`.
 Both executables have `--help` to list the command line options.
-Also check out the `--debug` option on `sphinx` which starts up a step-through debugger.
+Also check out the `--debug` option on `sphinx` which allows you to step through each instruction and view the state of the VM.

 Here is some example code you can run to get started:
 ```